 The following course descriptions give an overview of what students can expect in each class.
 Course descriptions may be subject to change.
 Students should refer to the course syllabus for more information on course content, pedagogy, assessment and learning materials.

-PGD-CORE001 UAE History and Culture (2 CH)
+PGD-CORE001: Foundations of Diplomacy I: Global Diplomatic History (2 CH)